International Share Trading Accounts

 International share trading brokerage fees

 Trading international shares can incur different fees and commissions to what you would pay when trading Australian shares.
-Here's a list of fees you can expect to pay when trading shares on the New York Stock Exchange or the London Stock Exchange.
+Here's an idea of the fees that you can expect to pay when trading shares on the New York Stock Exchange or the London Stock Exchange.

 |Provider||New York Stock Exchange Brokerage Fee||London Stock Exchange Brokerage Fee|